 - start with a cozy throw blanket.
 Bonus points if it has nice texture!

 - add in your base pillows.
 Go nice and big!
 These are 28″ and are big enough to provide lots of comfort.
 I love how the pink plays off the masculine sofa.

 - add in an accent pillow.
 I love pattern and this floral pillow pulls in the color of the sofa and base pillows

 - last, put in a smaller accent pillow.
 This furry one finishes off the look with some softness

 shop the look

-Paladin sofa / coffee table / pink chair / chunky knit throw blanket / pink accent pillows / floral pillow / furry pillow / pink ukulele / square tray / brass swans / magnifying glass / Grand Budapest Hotel book / Wes Anderson book / In The Pink book / Styled book / Absolutely Beautiful Things book / Design Sponge At Home book / black and pink water color wall art / triangle wall art / leaf wall art / palm wall art /tree wall art /mountain wall art / brass ram /
+Paladin sofa / coffee table / pink chair (no longer available) / chunky knit throw blanket (no longer available) / pink accent pillows / floral pillow (no longer available) / furry pillow (no longer available) / pink ukulele / square tray / brass swans / magnifying glass (no longer available) / Grand Budapest Hotel book / Wes Anderson book / In The Pink book / Styled book / Absolutely Beautiful Things book / Design Sponge At Home book / black and pink water color wall art (no longer available) / triangle wall art (no longer available) / leaf wall art (no longer available) / palm wall art (no longer available) /tree wall art (no longer available) /mountain wall art / brass ram (no longer available) /